-- 1. Using the Cursor pad, place the cursor inside the data box you wish to move.
+- 1. Using the Trackball, place the cursor inside the data box you wish to move.
 As the cursor enters the box it changes to a "hand".
 Push the ENTER knob, and the hand changes to a fist, meaning the box is correctly selected. - 2.
-Use the Cursor pad to move the data box to the location desired, then push the ENTER knob.
+Use the Trackball to move the data box to the location desired, then push the ENTER knob.